The CAMDA Contest Challenges

 Growing evidence indicates that the key to understanding the gut ecosystem is not a list of species, but rather the network of their interactions and metabolic functions (Faust & Raes, 2012; Berry & Widder, 2014).
 According to the modern definition of the microbiome, it represents a dynamic Theatre of Activity, a complex system of interactions between microorganisms and their environment (Berg et al., 2020).

 The provided metagenomic datasets contain metadata, taxonomic and functional profiles.
-The task for participants is to go beyond a standard microbiome description and propose an innovative interaction network-based analysis.
+The task for participants is to go beyond a standard microbiome description and propose an innovative interaction analysis.

 The main evaluation criteria are the idea, innovativeness, and a non-conventional approach to the problem.